 - pinch kosher salt

-- ½-¾ cup tofu sour cream or store bought sour cream - plus more for topping
+- ½-¾ cup homemade sour cream or store-bought sour cream - plus more for topping, I used this tofu sour cream recipe

 - 2 tbsp nutritional yeast